History of Stanford

 Support from generous alumni and friends helped the university achieve its interdisciplinary aspirations through an abundance of new and renamed centers, including the Hasso Plattner Institute of Design and the Freeman Spogli Institute for International Studies in 2005; the Stanford Woods Institute for the Environment and the Clayman Institute for Gender Research in 2006; the Precourt Institute for Energy and the TomKat Center for Sustainable Energy in 2009; and the Steyer-Taylor Center for Energy Policy and Finance in 2010.

-To further support interdisciplinary approaches, much of the physical plant was transformed.
-New facilities stressing interconnectedness and sustainability have replaced outmoded buildings for engineering, medicine and the sciences, many of which dated back to the 1950s and 1960s.
-For instance, the new, four-building Science and Engineering Quad places basic scientists side by side with medical researchers and engineers.
+Many of Stanford's teaching and research facilities have been transformed to emphasize interconnectedness and sustainability.
+For instance, the four-building Science and Engineering Quad places basic scientists side by side with medical researchers and engineers.
 New homes for the business and law schools promote collaboration and support revised curricula.

-A new arts district and a new Arts Institute also emerged, reflecting a growing appreciation for the importance of artistic and creative experiences to a liberal arts education.
-Exposure to the arts throughout all disciplines enhances creativity and risk taking and aids in the development of problem-solving skills.
-The district, centered on the Cantor Arts Center, includes the Bing Concert Hall, completed in 2013; the Anderson Collection at Stanford University, which opened in 2014; and the McMurtry Building for Art and Art History, which will open in 2015.
+A new Arts District and Arts Institute also emerged, reflecting a growing appreciation for the importance of artistic and creative experiences to a liberal arts education.
+The district, centered on the Cantor Arts Center, includes the Bing Concert Hall, completed in 2013; the Anderson Collection (2014); and the McMurtry Building for Art and Art History (2015.)

-In addition, the world’s largest research building committed to stem cell research—the Lorry I. Lokey Stem Cell Research Building—was opened in 2010, adjacent to the medical school.
+The world’s largest research building committed to stem cell research—the Lorry I. Lokey Stem Cell Research Building— opened in 2010, adjacent to the medical school.
 Ground was broken for an extension to the Lucile Packard Children’s Hospital in 2012 and for a new Stanford Hospital in 2013.

-As climate change was increasingly recognized as an urgent challenge worldwide, Stanford applied its own research expertise to campus operations.
-The university committed to becoming one of the most energy-efficient research universities in the world with the Stanford Energy System Innovations (SESI).
-SESI, the largest construction project in Stanford’s history, leverages a range of energy options to cut the university’s carbon emissions in half.
-Just as significant in light of California’s historic drought, it reduces the university’s water consumption by another 15 percent, on top of the 21 percent reduction Stanford has achieved since 2000.
+To address the urgent, worldwide challenge of climate change, Stanford applied its own research expertise to campus operations.
+The university became one of the most energy-efficient research universities in the world with the Stanford Energy System Innovations (SESI).
+The largest construction project in Stanford’s history, SESI leverages a range of energy options to cut the university’s carbon emissions by 68 percent and reduce water consumption by 18 percent.
 SESI caps a series of sustainability efforts that have included a transportation management program to reduce drive-alone rates among commuters, campus-wide energy retrofits and creation of a habitat conservation area to preserve endangered species.

-Stanford also turned its attention to honing undergraduate education offerings as it considered what competencies are needed by students facing a more interconnected world.
-The university, under the leadership of Vice Provost for Undergraduate Education Harry Elam, instituted new undergraduate requirements.
+Under the leadership of Vice Provost for Undergraduate Education Harry Elam, Stanford instituted new requirements to improve undergraduate education.
 The “Ways of Thinking, Ways of Doing” requirement, approved in 2012, focuses on content as well as capacities.
 Students take 11 courses in eight subject areas, ranging from aesthetic and interpretive inquiry to applied quantitative reasoning.
-Overseas study opportunities were expanded with new programs in Australia, South Africa and Turkey.
-A new research and education center was established at Peking University in 2012.

-In the new century, concerns about the cost of higher education have reached new heights, prompting Stanford—one of the few universities still need-blind in its admission decisions—to expand an already generous financial aid package.
-In 2008, Stanford announced a new program under which parents with incomes of less than $100,000 would no longer pay tuition.
-Parents with incomes of less than $60,000 would not be expected to pay tuition or contribute to the costs of room, board and other expenses.
+As concern about the cost of higher education reached new heights, Stanford expanded its already generous financial aid program.
+In 2008, Stanford announced a new plans under which parents with incomes less than $125,000 no longer pay tuition.
+Parents with incomes less than $65,000 are not expected to pay tuition or contribute to the costs of room, board and other expenses.

-The 21st century has also brought people from diverse backgrounds together in new ways, requiring a stepped-up approach to enhancing diversity on college campuses.
-As a result, Stanford expanded its focus on diversity, augmenting support for the recruitment and support of diverse faculty, graduate student and undergraduate student communities.
+The 21st century has also brought people from diverse backgrounds together in new ways, and Stanford has augmented its recruitment and support of diverse faculty, graduate student and undergraduate student communities.
 Today, about half of Stanford’s undergraduate students are members of minority groups.
 Eight percent are from other countries.
 Programs such as DARE—Diversifying Academia, Recruiting Excellence—encourage minority graduate students to pursue higher education as a career.

 Future research agenda

 Stanford research programs continue to evolve as a result of the expertise, creativity and initiative of the faculty who set the research agenda.
-That agenda has begun to focus on the neurosciences and the new field of “optogenetics.”
-Pioneered at Stanford, the new field uses pulses of light to manipulate brain cells.
-It provides enormous potential to understand conditions such as depression and Alzheimer’s disease.
 A new Stanford Neurosciences Institute, including experts in neuroscience, medicine, education, law and business, is focusing on understanding how the brain gives rise to mental life and behavior.

 The work builds on enhancements made in Stanford’s biomedical research since the early 2000s, thanks to the construction of the James H. Clark Center for Biomedical Engineering and Sciences in 2003.
 The Clark Center is home to Bio-X, which created Stanford’s model for bringing scholars from different disciplines together to pursue research.
 Bio-X researchers represent the biosciences, physical sciences, medicine and engineering.